cfpb/design-manual/guides/accessible-interfaces.md

 #### Follow standard web best practices

-In general, this means sticking to standard HTML elements, etc. In some cases, complex widgets are required – in these cases, use WAI-ARIA to make the use, states and properties clear to browsers and assistive technology.
+In general, this means sticking to standard HTML elements, etc. If complex widgets are required, use WAI-ARIA to make the use, states, and properties clear to browsers and assistive technologies.

 </div>

 <div class="content-67 content-last">

 - Make sure your HTML validates.
-- Also make sure IDs are unique on individual pages.
+- Use unique IDs on individual pages.
 - Avoid deprecated or proprietary markup.
-- Note that this does not include CSS – it’s specific to HTML.
 - Make sure states and properties of elements are machine readable.
+- Note that this is specific to HTML and does not include CSS.

 </div>